GLG 3.6 Release: New Features and

 Java, C# and ActiveX on Windows.
 Java Script support for C/C++ and

 All Java Scripts are precompiled at the drawing setup time for a

 same Java Script used in different transformations.

-configuration resource or the GLG_JAVA_SCRIPT_FILE environment variable can be
+global configuration resource or the GLG_JAVA_SCRIPT_FILE environment variable can be

 used to specify a global Java Script file.
 For the GLG Builder

 and the GLG HMI Configurator, a global Java Script file can also be

 supplied via either the -glg-java-script-file

 resource in the GLG configuration file, i.e. glg_config or glg_hmi_config.

 New Text Object Types, Text

 Scaling and Other New Text Attributes

-A new WRAPPED text
+A new WRAPPED text object

 into the box defined by the text object's control points.

 A TRUNCATED text object

 truncates long lines to fit into the box, adding ellipsis at the end

-each truncated line.
+of each truncated line.
 The WRAPPED

 TRUNCATED text type does both, i.e. wrapping long lines at

 the word boundaries and truncating the text if it still does not

 A new TextScaling

 attribute controls scaling of both FIXED, WRAPPED

 and TRUNCATED text

 objects.
 This new text scaling functionality does not need a

 bounding box which was required to scale the SCALED text in previous

 Since other text types are now also scalable via the TextScaling attribute, the SCALED text type was renamed to

 If the TextScaling attribute is set to ZOOM, the text object's font size will be

 increased or decreased based on the zoom factor.
 The font sizes

 available for scaling are defined by the font table of the parent